TetronIO/JIM/README.md

 ## Getting Started
 To run JIM locally:
+1. Configure an OIDC client for JIM with your IDP (i.e. KeyCloak/ADFS/Entra ID/etc.) using a Hybrid Flow [more info needed here]
-1. Make sure Docker Desktop is installed
+1. Make sure Docker Desktop is installed.
-1. Clone the repo
+1. Clone the repo.
-1. Create a `.env` file in the repo root (see example below)
+1. Create a `.env` file in the repo root (see example below).
-1. Run Docker Compose in your favourite IDE, configured for your platform (see examples below)
+1. Run Docker Compose in your favourite IDE, configured for your platform (see examples below).

 ### `.env` Entra ID Example:
 For federating JIM with Entra ID.
 Replace `<...>` elements with your real values.